 It’s a simple pipe system with a fan built-in to suck the heavy radon out of your home.
 Choice of a fan is important.
 We use only energy star rated fans so the system won’t dramatically increase your energy costs.

 We need to dig space for this pipe next to your home or connect it to your sump pump or french drain if you have either.
 From here, the pipe runs up along the exterior of your home.
 The EPA requires that the pine run past the roof line.

 If you like, we will paint this pipe to match your home.
-While other radon mitigation companies charge for this, we do it for free.
 Or we can use 4-inch downspout pipe for this exhaust line so that it is disguised, although this does slightly reduce the pressure in the system.